kflansburg/kflansburg.github.io/content/posts/ordered-stateful-streaming/operating-pipelines.md

 when the job fails.
 Unfortunately this can be difficult to integrate with Spark, and most of my solutions have involved terrible Bash scripts.

-Spark's recovery mechanism is not 100% bulletproof, and when it does fail you tend to find yourself in a pickle because the correctness guarantees in the application become your enemy when checkpoint data and output data no longer agree.
-Structured Streaming makes it clear that S3 is not a valid location to store checkpoint data, because it does not provide the consistency guarantees that a real filesystem does.
-What I have found, though, is that Spark appears to still insist on storing some metadata in S3 and uses this in combination with the actual checkpoint to recover the job, preventing you from fully avoiding these consistency issues.
-In particular, Spark appears to look at "batch" numbers within the S3 metadata and skip batches which have already "occurred", which semantically makes no sense because batch numbers are meaningless and will not contain the same offsets from job to job.
-Luckily this appears to be rare, and I've managed to mostly avoid it, but I consider it to be a bug.
+Spark's recovery mechanism is not always perfect.
+When it does fail it can be very difficult to recover from because the correctness guarantees in the application work against you when your checkpoint data and output data no longer agree.
 A general process that I've developed for repairing issues like this is:

 1. Include offsets in output data.
 1. When a failure occurs, identify the offset of the last state-of-the-world